 In 2013 NHS England gained approval from the Secretary of State, through the Confidentiality Advisory Group for its application for the disclosure of Secondary Use Services (SUS), commissioning data sets (approved under CAG 2-03(a)/2013) and GP data for risk stratification purposes to data processors working on behalf of GPs and CCGs.

 The application was made by NHS England on behalf of GPs and CCGs, as the relevant data controllers.
 It will enable GPs, supported by Clinical Commissioning Groups (CCGs), to target specific patient groups and enable clinicians with the duty of care for the patient to offer appropriate interventions.
 It will also support Commissioners to understand service use and to target interventions to improve care pathways.

 NHS England has given an undertaking to the Secretary of State for Health to seek assurance from eligible organisations and to provide a register of approved organisations for the receipt and processing of the patient data for risk stratification.
-NHS England is seeking assurance from Clinical Commissioning Groups and their appointed risk stratification suppliers that processing of the data is in accordance with the Data Protection Act 1998 and that the conditions set out for processing of personal confidential data are undertaken and maintained.
+NHS England is seeking assurance from Clinical Commissioning Groups and their appointed risk stratification suppliers that processing of the data is in accordance with the Data Protection Act 2018 and that the conditions set out for processing of personal confidential data are undertaken and maintained.

 *This a list of the CCGs approved to use the application and this will list (a) the risk stratification supplier approved to use the application they are using and (b) the DSCRO they are working with.
 You will find the list of suppliers approved to use the application in the latest version of the assurance statement.